stdnmr/brew-press/README.md

-# My First App
+# My First App - Brew Time

-This repository will be my first iOS app.
-As soon as I have learned to code an app and settled on a not too big idea.
+This repository will contain my first iOS app.
+It will be an app to store coffee recipes and time them while brewing.

+Now that the idea is settled, I only have learned to code an app.
 See [TODO.md](TODO.md) for more info on the current status.